 Step: 1 – Arrange the terms of the dividend f(x) and the divisor g(x) in descending order of their degree

-Step:2 – We get first term of quotient by dividing the first term of dividend (i.e 5x5 ) with first term of divisor (i.e x2)
+Step:2 – We get the first term of the quotient by dividing the first term of the dividend (i.e 5x5 ) with the first term of the divisor (i.e x2)

-Step : 3 – Now the first term of quotient 5x3 multiplying the divisor g(x) and that term subtract from dividend
+Step : 3 – Now the first term of quotient 5x3 multiplied by the divisor g(x) and that term is subtracted from the dividend

 5x3 (x2 – x + 2) = 5x3 – 5x4 + 10x3